 The Bureau of Labor Statistics just released its Census of Fatal Occupational Injuries for 2016, and the numbers for the construction industry are disappointing again this year.
-Fatal injuries in the industry increased 6 percent from 2015 to 2016, following a trend that has persisted for the past six years.
-The industry represented nearly 20 percent of all workplace deaths and about 22 percent of all private industry worker deaths.
+Fatal injuries in the industry increased 6 percent from 2015 to 2016 (the last year for which data is available.)
+Following a trend that has persisted for the past six years, the industry represented nearly 20 percent of all workplace deaths and about 22 percent of all private industry worker deaths.
 In all, 991 construction workers died in a fatal on-the-job accident in 2016.

 Of interest is the distribution of construction occupations accounting for the increased number of deaths.
 Structural iron and steel workers saw a drop in fatal injuries from 29.8 to 25.1 percent.
 Similarly, the rate of fatalities for construction laborers dropped slightly from 15.6 to 15.1, while the rate of fatal injuries for electricians went down from 10.7 to 10 percent.
 Additionally, pipe-layers and plumbers saw a dramatic decrease in the job-related fatality rate, from 8.0 to 4.1 percent.

 The construction occupation which saw the largest increase in the rate of fatal injuries was roofers, in whom the rate rose from 39.7 to 48.6 percent.
 First line supervisors also showed a significant increase of nearly 2 percent.
 And the rate of fatalities among carpenters and painters both rose about 1 percent, from 6.7 to 7.6 percent and 7.6 to 8.6 percent respectively.